 A call center is typically made up of professionals coming from different cultures or backgrounds.
-Thus, they’re likely to have differing workplace habits and values, all of which can result to conflicts.
+Each employee is likely to have differing workplace habits and values, all of which can result in conflicts.

 It’s important to resolve any form of disagreement between and among employees before it escalates into a full-blown chaos.
 An unhealthy workplace may dampen employee engagement and productivity, both of which are crucial in the customer service industry.

 So instead of praying these conflicts away or waiting for them to disappear on their own, leaders must proactively address them.
 But first, you need to understand what causes discord in the workplace so you can find more effective solutions.